-Example #1 create a Class Machine in the Source branch and merge it with the Target (merge version #3 with version #4).
+🐼 create a Class Machine in the Source branch and merge it with the Target (merge version #3 with version #4).
 Then continue your development process in the Source and rename Machine to Washing Machine.
 When you merge these two branches for the second time (merge version #6 with

-On the other hand the line was Someon Barant real wastern elagrithm may reuse soptusion since reinctions from the Source will appear as a deletion in the the inverted changes in the Target branch.
-For example, the created Class that was previously rejected in the Source will appear as a deletion in the Target pas is result in the Target pas is result in the Source will appear as a deletion in the Target pas is result in the Target pas is result in the Source will appear as a deletion in the Target pas is result in the Target pas
+On the othes hand the turnest Someon Barent reactive algorithm may cause application since relations from the Source transchare rougidered to be the inverted changes in the Target branch.
+For example, the created Class that was previously rejected in the Source will appear as a deletion in the Targeto as a deletion in the Targeto as a deletion in the transcence of the source of